Tequio: Custom and social organization

 In the Mexica society tequio was part of the society and economy, frequently used to accomplish community projects that were useful to the neighborhood or city such as canals, canales, roads, and temple reparations.
 After the conquest of Mexico, these community works continued under the name cuadrilleros and were considered as part of the obligatory tribute that the indigenous people had to pay to the king, nobles, officials, lords or encomenderos.
 Around 1605 Viceroy Juan de Mendoza y Luna issued the Ordenanzas sobre el tequio y la tarea que han de tener los indios (Ordinances on tequio and the task that the [sic] indians must have) as a supposedly better substitute to the harsh repartimiento labor system.

 In the Triqui community, although tequio is obligatory and unpaid, participating in these collective works gives one prestige in the eyes of the community.
 History of performing tequio is an element that is considered for those who aspire to have a position as an authority in it.
 The Mixe communities have created infrastructure for the supply of drinking water, electricity, roads, and other needs through tequio.

 The required number of days that men must contribute to collective municipal works through tequio varies greatly from one municipality to another.
 The state government of Oaxaca sends more resources to the municipalities to try to carry out the works without resorting to the free work that tequio represents, however the communities defend this tradition because they consider not only the material results of these works to be important, but also their social value in strengthening the coexistence and integration of the members of the communities.
 Tequio is also used as a form of annual cooperation to carry out the festivities of the patron saint of the communities.

-Due to the fact that a some members of indigenous communities have abandoned the Catholic religion in favor of other Christian religions, these members refuse to cooperate in tequio, giving rise to tension and confrontations.
+Due to the fact that some members of indigenous communities have abandoned the Catholic religion in favor of other Christian religions, these members refuse to cooperate in tequio, giving rise to tension and confrontations.